KlemenVovk/ids-tutoring/docs/session3.md

 DO NOT use SSH with passwords.
 There is no excuse, always use public/private key pairs for SSH authentication.
 Stress this to anyone who gives you SSH access with a password.
 You can use the public key you have on your Github for SSH access, so people who are giving you access can use tools like [ssh-import-id](http://man.he.net/man1/ssh-import-id-gh) to import your keys just by knowing your Github username.
 :::

-The code for this version of your endeavour can be found [here](https://github.com/KlemenVovk/ids-tutoring-s3/tree/master/live_demo/2_api).
-The only thing we added is a script for the API:
+The only thing we added to the previous chapter code is a script for the API:
 ```python
 from predict import predict_one # the function from our predict.py script
 from fastapi import FastAPI